tesla9497/login-register-v2/README.md

 api folder is the orginal login & register php of app Oculus..

-api1 is the testing of JWT authentication on files..
+api1 is the testing of JWT authentication on a simple login and register php files..